 The best and quickest way to find out the price of your project is to get a quote.
 You will also know if you are getting a good value.
 Whether you want to compare scaffolding hire quotations you already have or are about to get, you need to know if the scaffolders are not overcharging you.

 Fill out the form and a scaffolder will be in touch

 You’re having a construction project in London, and whether it’s a commercial or domestic project, you need to ensure that you have safe ease of access to the inaccessible areas during construction.
 The scaffolding costs will vary in many companies depending on the size of the building, work at height, and ease of access among other things.
 Your recommended local builder should work with a reliable scaffolding firm depending on the nature of the project being undertaken.

 The ease of access to the chimney that needs to be repaired will impact the price because the problems incurred vary.
-For instance, if the chimney is near the eaves, the average cost can be between £450 to £600 per week because there is easy access.
+For instance, if it is near the eaves, the average scaffolding cost for the chimney can be between £450 to £650 per week because there is easy access.

 If the chimney is in the middle of the house, you will be charged more ( between £900 to £1000 per week ) for the chimney scaffold.
 It costs more to erect scaffolding because of the difficulty in accessing the area for the chimney work.